SAP/ui5-tooling/docs/pages/Configuration.md

     ````

 !!! example
-    For an application project with the following directory structure, you need the below path mapping configuration:
+    For an application project with the following directory structure, you need the path mapping configuration given below:

     *Directory Structure*
     ```` hl_lines="3 4 5"